 I was curious about how the citizens of Sumbawanga viewed the changes that were happening in their town.
 Over the years I had many conversations, in English and Swahili, with local people.
 In October 2017 I photographed and interviewed people I met around the town.
 Now I'm finalising the project to show as an exhibition.

-This website shows you a selection of my recent images, including some from my work with Centra, History of Parliament Trust and PiXL International.
-If you would like to get in touch, please use the contact page.
+This website shows you a selection of my images, including some from my work for History of Parliament Trust and PiXL International.